Tekaiguy/STTP-Workflow/README.md

 This group lets you swap or redraw faces.
 If used alone, it uses the loaded image in step 0. **Note: if you are getting black images, open "ComfyUI/custom_nodes/comfyui-reactor/scripts/reactor_sfw.py" in a text editor, and change 'True' to 'False'.** The face boost node can be toggled off.
 Face detailer can be summarized as "redrawing the face by inpainting".
 Similarity to the original face is maintained by using a low (0.2-0.3) denoise.
 Various detection/swap/segmentation models are needed for this group, which can be found by following the links in the introduction node or in the dependency repos.

-0️⃣ Load an image
+0️⃣ Load an image<br>
-1️⃣ Load a checkpoint, resize image, and choose CLIP layer skip 2️⃣ Load a face or enter text prompts
+1️⃣ Load a checkpoint, resize image, and choose CLIP layer skip<br>
+2️⃣ Load a face or enter text prompts<br>
-3️⃣ Enter original face indexes or load LoRAs
+3️⃣ Enter original face indexes or load LoRAs<br>
-4️⃣ Enter swap face indexes or Choose seed
+4️⃣ Enter swap face indexes or Choose seed<br>
-5️⃣ Choose face boost settings or face detailer settings 6️⃣ Compare images
+5️⃣ Choose face boost settings or face detailer settings<br>
+6️⃣ Compare images<br>

 ### Upscale